 While highly skilled surgeons also make errors, research into procedure numbers, current skills, and complication rates can help patients make informed choices that support their hopes for a good surgical outcome.

-Schochor and Staton, P.A.
+Schochor, Staton, Goldberg, and Cardea, P.A.
 PA is the right choice to pursue your medical malpractice claim

 Experience matters.
 Serving clients in Baltimore, Maryland and Washington, DC since 1984, our legal team consistently receives the highest legal ratings for its dedication and aggressive pursuit of compensation for clients who are injured by medical error and negligence.
 Contact us today or call 410-234-1000 for a free consultation about your injury.